 In order for your application to be accepted, you must submit the minimum required information.
-This information includes all mandatory fields from the application form (as indicated with a red asterisk next to questions in the online system).
+This information includes all mandatory fields from the application form (as indicated with a red asterisk next to questions).
 If you do not complete this information, you will not be able to submit your application.